ARMmbed/mbed-os-example-ble/README.md

-Prior to mbed OS, all application callbacks would execute in handler mode (i.e. interrupt context). mbed OS comes with its own scheduler, [minar](https://github.com/ARMmbed/minar), which enables callbacks to run in thread mode (i.e. non-interrupt user context).
-Application code developed for mbed OS is made up entirely of callback handlers.
-There isn't even a main();
-it has been replaced with `app_start(int argc, char *argv[])`.
+Prior to mbed OS, all application callbacks would execute in handler mode (i.e. interrupt context). mbed OS comes with its own scheduler, [minar](https://github.com/ARMmbed/minar), which encourages an asychronous programming style based upon callbacks which run in thread mode (i.e. non- interrupt user context).
+With mbed OS, application code is made up entirely of callback handlers.
+There isn't even a main(); it has been replaced with an `app_start()`.
+Please refer to [minar documentation](https://github.com/ARMmbed/minar#impact) to understand its impact.

 If you're porting a mebd-2 application for mbed OS, please do the following: